 A BREAKTHROUGH IN NITRIC OXIDE DELIVERY

 Nitric Oxide (NO) is one of the body’s most essential molecules.
-Because it has such a short lifespan, it can be difficult to keep nitric oxide at optimum levels in the body—especially for people over the age of 40.
+Because it has such a short lifespan, it can be difficult to keep nitric oxide at optimum levels in the body—especially for people over the age of forty (40).

-Neo40® Professional has been the subject of clinical research that supports its effectiveness to help increase NO in the body.
-Neo40 is a patented formula that represents a breakthrough in NO delivery compared to standard L-Arginine supplements or dietary sources alone.
+Neo40® Professional has been the subject of clinical research that supports its effectiveness to help increase nitric oxide in the body.
+Neo40® Professional is a patented formula that represents a breakthrough in nitric oxide delivery compared to standard L-Arginine supplements or dietary sources alone.
 It helps boost the efficiency of the body’s nitrate pathway so that more nitric oxide is available when and where it is needed.

 Americans are generally nitric oxide deficient, and the amount we get in an average diet is far below the levels needed to cause any toxicity harm, so there is always room to improve.
 Nitrate from our diet is broken down into nitrite and nitric oxide, but the environment in the body must be just right to allow this process to occur.
 We need the healthy bacteria at the back of our tongue as well as an appropriate stomach pH level to allow for the breakdown of nitrate.

 People in their 20s generally have no problem producing nitrate, but natural production tends to decrease the older we get.
 So individuals who are 40 years or older, should enhance their diets with nitric oxide supplements, or at least be sure to include nitrate-rich foods to ensure they are consuming appropriate levels.
 As we maintain sufficient levels of nitric oxide in our bodies, we have better vasodilation, blood flow, and cellular function.